A Reinforcement Learning Approach for Rebalancing Electric Vehicle Sharing Systems: Introduction

 \section{Introduction}

 The advent of electric vehicles (EVs) and car-sharing services provides a sustainable option to move people and goods across dense urban areas.
 Car sharing services with EVs have the potential to increase the utilization of resources and offer a unique opportunity to the urban population in the form of free-floating EV sharing systems (FFEVSS).
-With the FFEVSS, customers no longer need to own a vehicle and can conveniently pick up/drop off any EV, on-demand, from the parking lots of designated service areas.
+With the FFEVSS, examples of which include companies such as car2go \cite{car2go} and WeShare \cite{vw}, customers no longer need to own a vehicle and can conveniently pick up/drop off any EV, on-demand, from the parking lots of designated service areas.
 However, there are some critical operational challenges to bring this on-demand service into the mainstream.

-Before the start of the day, an operating company needs to relocate EVs to the ideal demand locations to establish supply-demand balance in the system.
+Before the start of the day, an operating company needs to relocate EVs to the ideal demand locations to establish a supply-demand balance in the system.
 Furthermore, to provide a certain level of service, EVs need to be charged before they can be used by the customers.
-There are two major issues: i) there exists a sparse demand in the service area network and hence it is not trivial to find the ideal locations to relocate the EVs; ii) there needs to be an efficient routing plan to drop off the drivers for picking up the EVs and taking the EVs to the charging stations for charging, and then pick up the drivers from their respective locations.
-It is evident that without efficient solutions for the above operational challenges, the sustainable existence of the FFEVSS is uncertain.
-Therefore, we propose a decision-making framework designed to solve the above-mentioned relocation problem of the EVs.
+There are two major issues: (i) there exists a sparse demand in the service area network, and hence it is not trivial to find the ideal locations to relocate the EVs; and (ii) there needs to be an efficient routing plan to drop off the drivers for picking up the EVs and taking the EVs to the charging stations for charging, and then pick up the drivers from their respective locations \cite{car2go_news}.
+It is evident that without efficient solutions for the above complex and costly operational challenges \cite{chianese2017one}, the sustainable existence of the FFEVSS is uncertain.